BnDLett/lag_detector/README.md

 # Lag Detector Plugin
 A plugin that detects whenever a server's TPS is too low.
-Whenever the server TPS goes below a threshold, the plugin will kill all units and destroy all payload sources.
+Whenever the server TPS goes below a threshold, the plugin will kill all units, destroy all payload sources, and destroy all turrets.

 # How To Install
 ## Release Jar (recommended | most stable)